 That’s why, instead of using generic methods to present yourself and your brand, you should find ways of making your posts stand out from the crowd.
 While it’s a good idea to push the envelope yourself and try to think of new ideas, there’s also no shame in looking at some recent trends and integrating them into your own posts.

-Biggest social media trends of 2021
+Biggest social media trends

 Without further ado, here are the top six social media trends you should be adding to your social media strategy: